kolown2007/Notes/Internetpavilion2025/internet_pavilion 2025.md

 - In a future global AI apocalypse, how do we send memes?

-- we would also want to explore that each work is an "node" of the network and connects to the other collaborators.
+- we would also want to explore that each work is a "node" of the network and connects to the other collaborators.

 - we want to explore also of the concept of digital likeness!